jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >Required option, but can be set via the CLI argument `--dto-package`.

+**generator-dto-records**

+>Allows you to generate record DTOs instead of POJO DTOs.

+>
+    default value: false

 **generator-dto-skip-types**

 >Allows you to suppress generation of some DTO classes.